idnow/de.idnow.android/README.md

 N.B You can checkout the Sample App https://github.com/idnow/de.idnow.android-sample (branch : set_certificate_provider ) to see the implementation

+## Supported Architecture

+Different Android devices use different CPUs, which in turn support different instruction sets.

+As Our SDK is using a 3rd party lib wchich is limiting us to support the same instruction sets.

+Today we don't support the architecture x86_64 and x64 and we only support the following architecture :

+### arm64-v8a

+This ABI is for ARMv8-A based CPUs, which support the 64-bit AArch64 architecture.
+It includes the Advanced SIMD (Neon) architecture extensions.

+### armeabi-v7a

+This ABI is for 32-bit ARM-based CPUs.
+The Android variant includes Thumb-2 and the VFP hardware floating point instructions, specifically VFPv3-D16, which includes 16 dedicated 64-bit floating point registers.

 ## Using IDnow with other native libraries (UnsatisfiedLinkError)